 The following day, I raised our garage door and the planters were staring me in the face.

-I decided then and there, I would be working on a DIY DIY planter makeover, giving those free plain plastic planters a new look they would never forget.
+I decided then and there, I would be working on a DIY planter makeover, giving those free plain plastic planters a new look they would never forget.

 Transforming those boring plastic planters turned out to be a fun and surprisingly easy project.
 Here's what you'll need: